ewdlop/Clinical-s-Psychology-/README.md

 Bronzebeard: Evaside action!
 Evasive Action!

-POP: DEEP SPACE CARTEL!!(they were shooting each other with high speed bullet made out of ballet and playing cards and plotting each other)
+POP: DEEP SPACE CARTEL!!(they were shooting each other with high speed bullet made out of ~ballet~rocks and playing cards and plotting each other)

 # Other way Dunning-kunger: